xayanide/xayanide-mixed-osu-skin/README.md

 These settings are from Windows 10.

 To adjust advanced audio settings, it's often best to use the classic Sound control panel instead of the newer Windows Settings UI.
-There are many methods, I'll just write the simplest ones
+There are many methods, I'll just write the simplest methods.

 ### Method 1: Using Run
 1. Press `Windows key/Super key/Meta key + R` to open the Run dialog.